mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 When I left Google, I was [unsure of my future plans](/why-i-quit-google/#whats-next), but I was certain of one thing: I'd never carry a pager again.
 And I haven't &mdash; I've refused to entertain any business idea where an outage would be A Big Deal.

-Around the two year mark, thoughts began creeping into my mind that *this* was the thing holding me back.
+Around the two year mark, thoughts began creeping into my mind that *this* was what held me back.
 Other founders were building services that promised constant availability, so why should I succeed with anything less?

 Fortunately, bootstrapped founder extraordinaire Jason Cohen told me to keep doing what I'm doing.
 Well, he didn't tell *me* exactly, but it felt like he was speaking directly to me.
 At [the 32-minute mark](https://youtu.be/otbnC2zE2rw?t=1962) of his excellent talk, ["Designing the Ideal Bootstrapped Business,"](https://www.youtube.com/watch?v=otbnC2zE2rw) Cohen pointedly discourages founders from creating "real-time" businesses.
 He explained that if you're a self-funded small business, it's not worth having customers wake you up in the middle of the night.